Sher110106/sher/README.md

 ### Google OAuth Testing
 Currently, Google OAuth is in testing mode pending verification (estimated 3-4 weeks).
 During this period, you can use the following test account for Google OAuth integration:
+So use any email id to register for either teacher or school but when you are accepting the request for first time in teacher dashboard then you would be required to use a google oauth and currently this app is in testing mode due to which only the liseted ids can be used so then just login with this gmail and then you can do that google oauth.
+But Please register with your own account.
 - Email: bugzerrr@gmail.com
 - Password: Quad1234$